FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

        frequent update).

-       GRAPH- TIM is required when LGPLOT = 2.
+       GRAPHTIM is required when LGPLOT = 2.

        This variable will not affect the file output data time interval (TOUT).